 Behavior monitoring, including ransomware protection, cannot quarantine malicious programs.
 It can only terminate that malicious process, without changing its program files.
-If a malicious program installs a run key or adds itself to the system schedule task, then it might be launched again after the system reboots or the task scheduled.
-Behavior monitoring will continue to terminate it periodically.
+If a malicious program installs a run key or adds itself to the system schedule task, then it might be launched again after the system reboots or the task is scheduled.
+Behavior monitoring continues to terminate it periodically.

-Once the system admin confirms the program is malicious, they must delete that malicious program manually to avoid further damage.
+Once you confirm the program is malicious, delete the program manually to avoid further damage.